mengjutsai/tutorial/cluster.md

   ServerAliveInterval 120
 ```

-The final step is to change the authoritys
+The final step is to change the authority on the local machine

 ```
 chmod 700 ~/.ssh